Celebrating 35 Years of Directed Evolution

 Party in Dabney Hall

 Casual celebration with food, drinks, and lab stories.
-All are welcome to reconnect after 35 incredible years.
+SOs are welcome!

 Symposium & Dinner Reception